Time Zones in Aruba

 what is the dialing code for Aruba?

 The international dialing code for Aruba is +297.
-If you are calling a hotel, business, or local contact in Oranjestad or elsewhere on the island from abroad, you need to begin the number with +297.
+If you are calling a hotel in Oranjestad, a tour operator in San Nicolas, or a local business anywhere on the island, you would begin with +297 before the local number.

 what languages are spoken in Aruba?